 Pastels and neutrals are timeless and wouldn’t look out of place in most venues.
 Your dress style and your height are also something to consider.
 If your dress is fussy or detailed then a simple bouquet wouldn’t be out of place, the taller you are then the longer the bouquet can be, it’s all about dimensions and ratio.

 The same applies to the loose ‘unstructured’ look so popular these days, there is symmetry at work here and balance creating a just gathered look takes skill, expertise and an understanding of natural materials and is very difficult to achieve with stiff commercial flowers.

-I am pleased to see ethical weddings on the increase, this trend of Eco-conscious sustainable and environmentally friendly nuptials gets my seal of approval.
-The conscious move away from unsustainable single use waste is so much better for us and especially the planet.
+I am pleased to see ethical weddings on the increase.
+This trend of Eco-conscious, sustainable and environmentally friendly nuptials gets my seal of approval.
+The conscious move away from unsustainable, single use waste is so much better for us and especially the planet.
 Choosing ethical wedding attire has never been easier, Hotels are working hard on being greener, stationery and jewellery as ethical options are all there too.

 Being more mindful of your impact on the environment can give opportunities to create something really special and have a positive lasting effect.
-If you are choosing an ethical florist and plan ahead you could have seed of certain flower varieties saved and presented as wedding favors to be planted in memory of your special day.
-Take it to another level and choose edible varieties which can be flowering and ready to harvest for your first anniversary dinner, how cool is that!!
+If you are choosing an ethical florist and plan ahead you could have seed of certain flower varieties saved and presented as wedding favours to be planted in memory of your special day.
+Take it to another level and choose edible varieties which can be flowering and ready to harvest for your first anniversary dinner, how cool is that!